Acceptable Use Policy for Axcient Products

 Axcient may report any unusual activity or violations of the AUP to appropriate law enforcement, data privacy regulators, and/or any other authoritative third party as deemed necessary and required by law.
 Our reporting may include customer information in compliance with legal requirements and in cooperation with investigations and prosecution of illegal conduct.

-Customer is responsible for the use of its service, including use by hackers and other unauthorized third parties.
-Customer’s responsibility includes payment for exceeding transfer and bandwidth limits.
+The Customer is responsible for the use of its service, including use by hackers and other unauthorized third parties.
+The Customer’s responsibility includes payment for exceeding transfer and bandwidth limits.

 Except where Axcient specifically accepts such responsibility in Customer’s Signup (pursuant to the Terms of Service), Customer is responsible for maintaining security, including disaster recovery systems and backups.
 (Customer is advised to maintain its own backups outside of Axcient’s premises and systems, even if Axcient provides backups, security, or other services related to data protection.)

 Axcient requests that anyone with information about a violation of this AUP, or of Axcient’s Terms of Service, report it by sending an email to email@example.com.